 Milton

-Located in the heart of the Halton Region, Milton isn’t typically the first place that comes to mind when thinking about day trips from Toronto.
+Located in the heart of the Halton Region, Milton isn’t typically the first place that comes to mind when thinking about road trips from Toronto.
 But it’s definitely worth checking out if you love nature!
 You could go hiking, relax at a picnic spot or even hit the slopes for skiing!

 Durham Region